zalyoung/gitlab-handbook/content/handbook/leadership/_index.md

 1. A manager of one prioritizes well-being by blocking their calendars for fitness, meals, [paid time off](/handbook/people-group/paid-time-off/), and personal appointments.
 1. A team member surfaces blockers as opposed to assuming their manager or team is already aware, and simultaneously works to unblock others by [working in public](/handbook/values/#public-by-default) and with a [low level of shame](/handbook/values/#low-level-of-shame).

-{{< youtube "d0x-JH3aolM" >}}

-In the [CEO Handbook Learning Session](/handbook/people-group/learning-and-development/learning-initiatives/#ceo-handbook-learning-sessions) above, GitLab CEO Sid Sijbrandij gives more context on individual contributor leadership and managers of one.

-> We want leadership from everyone at GitLab.
-Since we are remote, there is a high expectation to do your work without direct supervision.
-It means that every team member is responsible for communication, structuring decisions, and managing your workload individually.

 ## Interim and Acting Leadership

 In some cases, a individual in the [Management group](/handbook/company/structure#management-group), [Director group]({{< ref "structure#director-group" >}}), [S-group]({{< ref "structure#s-group" >}}), or even [E-group]({{< ref "structure#e-group" >}}) may have an "Interim" or "Acting" title.